Click here to view the Tax Planning Guide.

 Within about 3 months, we were able to get the financial statements accurate and timely.
 Once we re-established credibility with the bank, they were willing to discuss our needs.
 This resulted in the bank increasing the line of credit from $1.5 million to about $6 million.

 Take a moment and ask yourself if your financial house is in order.

-Crosslin Entrepreneurial Business Services (EBS) is here to free you up to spend time doing what you do best.
+Crosslin Accounting and Business Solutions (ABS) is here to free you up to spend time doing what you do best.
 Outsource your accounting and CFO needs to someone that has been doing this for years.
 We have the experience and expertise to help you make your business more profitable.
 Let us do what we do best, so you are free to do what you do best.

 Please contact us to help you find cash in your business.

 In this month’s Tax Tips, Kevin Hickman and Christina Manis answer the question, “What is a good tax saving strategy I should be considering right now?”
 Click here to see the video.